Pino De Vita (keyboards)

 It has never been issued abroad nor counterfeited.

-The CD version on Mellow includes an unreleased bonus track, Zabaz, originally only issued on single.
+The CD version on Mellow includes a bonus track, Zabaz, originally only issued on single.

 Maad - LP